wtetsu/gaze/README.md

 Gaze is Language-agnostic.

-But it has useful default configurations for several major languages (e.g. Go, Python, Ruby, JavaScript, D, Groovy, PHP, Java, Kotlin, Rust, C++, and Docker).
+But it has useful default configurations for several major languages (e.g. Go, Python, Ruby, JavaScript, D, Groovy, PHP, Java, Kotlin, Rust, C++, TypeScript, and Docker).

 Thanks to the default configurations, the command below is valid.
 You don't have to specify python command.